 Traditional norms discourage births that occur outside marriage.
 Figure 4 shows, however, that the share of babies born to unmarried parents has increased sharply in the past half century.
 Data on Americans’ views don’t go back very far in time, but as figure 5 reveals, a solid majority now view out-of-wedlock births as not morally wrong, up from fewer than half at the end of the 1990s.

 Divorce, too, is discouraged by traditional family norms.
 Figure 5 shows that the divorce rate in the United States rose sharply in the 1960s and 1970s.
 It then reversed course, but the level remains a good bit higher than in 1960.
 Figure 6 shows that a majority of Americans believe divorce is morally acceptable, and a majority think we shouldn’t make it more difficult to obtain a divorce.
-Opinion on this issue hasn’t changed since the General Social Survey began asking this question in the mid-1970s.
+That share held constant between the mid-1970s and 2010, but in the past decade it has increased.